 Performance measurement refers to the formal process of collecting and capturing performance data to enable reporting to take place for each KPI and against the target set for such indicator.
 A manual process will be used to measure performance at Makana Municipality.
 The municipality's SDBIP scorecards should spell out the name of an official who will be reporting on each indicator.
 The said official will, when performance measurement is due, have to collect and collate the necessary performance data or information and capture the result against the target for the period concerned.
 As such, they need not be against the target for the period concerned.
-As such, they need not be accountable for performance on the said performance indicator.
+As such, they need not be against the target for the period concerned.